Kairos-T/noted/_posts/2024-04-19-Practical-Basic-Static-Analysis.md

 img_path: /assets/img/matt/basic-static-analysis
 ---

 These labs are based off Week 1 Basic Static Analysis - Practical.
 The lab exercises can be found [here](https://github.com/mikesiko/PracticalMalwareAnalysis-Labs).
+Note that these are my personal solutions and may not be 100% accurate.

 ## Lab 1